webplatform/docs/tutorials/Validating_your_HTML/index.md

 There are two very powerful reasons to validate your HTML as you author it:

-* You are not always perfect, and neither is your code — we all make mistakes, and your web pages will be higher quality (ie, work more consistently) if you weed out all the mistakes.
+* You are not always perfect, and neither is your code — we all make mistakes, and your web pages will be higher quality (ie. work more consistently) if you weed out all the mistakes.
 * Browsers change.
 In the future, it is likely that browsers will be less forgiving when parsing invalid code, not more forgiving.

 Validation is your early-warning system about introducing bugs into your markup that can manifest in interesting and hard-to-determine ways.
 When a browser encounters invalid HTML, it has to take an educated guess as to what you meant to do—and different browsers can come up with different answers.

 == Different browsers interpret invalid HTML differently ==

 Valid HTML is the only contract you have with the browser manufacturers.
 The HTML specification says how you should write it, and how they should interpret your document.
-In recent times, standards compliance of browsers has reached the point where, as long as you write valid code, all the major browsers should interpet your code the same.
+In recent times, standards compliance of browsers has reached the point where, as long as you write valid code, all the major browsers should interpret your code the same.
 This is almost always the case for HTML anyway, with other standards having a few more differences in support here and there.

 But what if you pass a browser invalid code?
 What happens then?
 The answer is that the browser error handling comes into play to work out what to do with the code.
 It basically says “ok, this code doesn’t validate, so how do we present this page to the end user?
 Let's fill in the gaps like this!”